 Mary Aniefiok William

-Olajumoke Yacob-Haliso is Associate Professor of Political Science at Babcock University, Nigeria.
+Olajumoke Yacob-Haliso is Professor of Political Science at Babcock University, Nigeria.

-Ngozi Nwogwugwu is a Senior Research Fellow at the Nigerian Institute for Legislative and Democratic Studies (NILDS) and Senior lecturer in the Department of Political Science and Public Administration at Babcock University, Nigeria.
+Ngozi Nwogwugwu is Senior Research Fellow at the Nigerian Institute for Legislative and Democratic Studies (NILDS) and Senior Lecturer in the Department of Political Science and Public Administration at Babcock University, Nigeria.

 Gift Ntiwunka is Associate Professor of Public Administration and Gender Studies in the Department of Political Science and Public Administration, Babcock University, Nigeria.